StehniiTania/WarClan/Readme.md

 The head of the clan can give commands "forward", "back", "fight" to each detachment separately.
 In response to the received command, each player from the squad performs the necessary action.
-(Buttons “Forward”, “Back”, “Attack” opposite each squad).
+(Buttons â€œForwardâ€, â€œBackâ€, â€œAttackâ€ opposite each squad).
 If the player is given the "fight" command, they may be injured (random), hitting the player again puts them in the "out of combat" state.